hymkor/make-scoop-manifest/README.md

 make-scoop-manifest.exe -license MIT -64 "" mattn/bsky > bsky.json
 ```

-There are only 64bit packages in the releases page, therefore we should give `-64 ""` as an option to regard `bsky-windows-X.Y.Z.zip` as 64bit.
+Only 64-bit packages are available for this repository, so `-64 ""` is required to treat `bsky-windows-X.Y.Z.zip` as a 64-bit package.